garrandall/popular-music-data/tracks/hole-in-the-head-sugababes.md

 'cos...

-Ooh, won't you miss me like a hole in the head
+Oh, won't you miss me like a hole in the head
 Because I do boy,
 And it's cool boy
-And ooh, bet you never thought I'd get out of bed Because of you boy,
+And oh, bet you never thought I'd get out of bed Because of you boy,
 Such a fool boy